Rugeley Town railway station

-Rugeley Town railway station serves the town of Rugeley, Staffordshire, England.
-The station is operated by West Midlands Railway, with services operated by West Midlands Railway and London Northwestern Railway.
-The station is situated around half a mile from Rugeley town centre.
-The station is located in Wharf Road.
+Rugeley Town railway station serves the market town of Rugeley, in Staffordshire, England.
+It is managed by West Midlands Trains, with services operated under their West Midlands Railway and London Northwestern Railway brand names.
+The station is situated around half a mile from Rugeley town centre, on Wharf Road.

 History

 The original station was opened by the London and North Western Railway on 1 June 1870.
 The station, together with all those on the line between Walsall and Rugeley Trent Valley, were closed on 18 January 1965 as part of the Beeching Axe, although the line remained open as freight-only.
 The station closed to goods on 6 September 1965.

 A new station opened in 1997, some 250m south of the original, as the second stage of the reopening to passengers of the Chase Line saw the extension of services beyond Hednesford.
 The following year, the short section of track between Rugeley Town and Rugeley Trent Valley stations was also reopened, allowing services to be extended via the Trent Valley section of the West Coast Main Line to Stafford (though through running there ended at the December 2008 timetable change).